 - Saskatchewan Massage Therapist Association (SMTA), London and Counties Society of Physiologists Canadian Branch (LSCP) and Provincial Society of Remedial Massage Therapists (PSRMT) merged in 1996 in order to work together to better serve their members.
 This included adherence to specific educational standards, and to pursue legislation with the Saskatchewan Government.

-Is this proposed Legislation exclusive to MTAS members only?
+Is this proposed legislation exclusive to MTAS members only?

 - No. Membership in the SCMT would be available to anyone who meets the requirements as determined by the SCMT.

-- It should be noted that the Government typically leaves the overseeing of the day to day affairs of self-regulating profession to the regulator.
+- It should be noted that the Government typically leaves the overseeing of the day to day affairs of a self-regulating profession to the regulator.
 Therefore, the government will not be setting work hours, fees, etc. for massage therapists.